CodingWithAnxiety/Roses-Hairs/CONTRIBUTING.md

 ## Credits and Acknowledgements

 For any elements *not originally yours* or influenced by *another source*, kindly give proper credit and include links to the original work.
 This ensures transparency and respects the creative rights of others.
+You can add this to the [CREDITS.md](./CREDITS.md) file, as well.

 ---